Skip to main content

 Our Approach

 1. Lowest effective dose.
 We titrate slowly.
-The goal is to quiet the noise, not silence appetite entirely.
-You become indifferent to the donut, not nauseous at the sight of it.
+The goal is to quiet the noise while leaving appetite intact.
+You become indifferent to the donut rather than nauseous at the sight of it.

 2. Protein floor.
 You need around 1 gram of protein per pound of your target body weight.
 If you lose weight by burning muscle, you are aging yourself.

 3. Strength training.
 Heavy resistance work is non-negotiable.
-We are building a high-performance body, not just a smaller one.
+We are building a strong, capable body rather than a smaller one.

 Is Using a GLP-1 "Cheating"?